johnssproul/RepeatProfiler/output/index.md

 ![sample_output](sample_output.png)

-These subfolders contain same plots we looked at earlier but stored as indifidual PDFs.
-Although they are not grouped with all other samples, they still show the same standardized color scale used in the 'scaled_profiles' file shown above.
-Another PDF file contains a simplified version of the profiles (an area plot instead of a bar plot) -- we include this as a smaller, but still vector-based file that may be useful for some visual display purposes.
-This folder also includes a text file with raw output of depth of every postion and variants relative to the reference sequence.
+These subfolders contain the same plots we looked at earlier but stored as individual PDFs.
+Although they are not grouped with all other samples, they still show the same standardized color scale used in the `scaled_profiles` PDF shown above.
+The `simple_vector_profile` shows a simplified version of the profiles (an area plot instead of a bar plot).
+We include this as a smaller, but still vector-based file that may be useful for some visual display purposes.
+This folder also includes `depth_counts` which has raw output of depth of every postion and variants relative to the reference sequence.

 ### `scaled_profiles_allrefs`

 This folder contains color-enhanced profiles for the entire run (i.e., all reference sequences) that are shown on the same color scale.
-This is similar to the 'scaled_profiles.pdf' file found in the output folders for each reference sequence, except that the color scale is set based on the maximum coverage for all profiles in the run, instead of the maximum observed within a reference sequence.
+This is similar to the `scaled_profiles.pdf` file found in the output folders for each reference sequence, except that the color scale is set based on the maximum coverage for all profiles in the run, instead of the maximum observed within a reference sequence.
 Scanning the PDFs in this folder is a good way to identify interesting patterns across repeats.

 ### Correlation Analysis Output